 Oxfordshire is part of Anglia region.
-Angela Peel is currently County Commissioner.
+Sarah Cheetham is currently County Commissioner.

 Guiding began in Oxfordshire from inception in 1910.
 Units were formed in towns and many small villages all over the county.
 Princess Mary as President visited the county many times – traveling with parents and donning her uniform as President and both visiting and inspecting many units.